tony-waters/tony-waters.github.io/_posts/2026-03-03-demo-spring-rest-app.md

 ---

-## Run some K6 tests:
+## K6 tests

-Provided [K6](https://k6.io/) is installed, you can run write and read smoke tests.
+Provided [K6](https://k6.io/) is installed, you can run write and read tests.
 Run the write test like this:

 ```shell
 k6 run \